Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 Types                      Description
 ========================   =========================================================================================================================
-InputType                  Argument type of the kernel BatchInputType             Batch of arguments.
-Same as Batch<InputType>::type.
-ConstInputReference        Constant Reference to InputType as returned by ConstProxyReference<InputType>::type.
-By default this is InputType const&.
+InputType                  Argument type of the kernel BatchInputType             Batch of arguments; same as Batch<InputType>::type ConstInputReference        Constant reference to InputType as returned
-ConstBatchInputReference   Constant Reference to BatchInputType as returned by ConstProxyReference<BatchInputType>::type.
+                           by ConstProxyReference<InputType>::type; by default this is InputType const& ConstBatchInputReference   Constant reference to BatchInputType as returned by ConstProxyReference<BatchInputType>::type
 ========================   =========================================================================================================================

 The reason for the ConstBatchInputReference and ConstInputReference types